mrh-jishan/mrh-jishan/README.md

 ## Experience

-### Senior Software Engineer | Digilant - Boston, MA, USA

-- **Date**: May 2022 – Present
-- **Location**: ISPD Global Team

-- Optimized Sidekiq jobs to process gigabytes of data from S3 to improve customers' daily reports.
-- Provided solutions using Semrush to measure the quality and quantity of a brand's memory associations that exist in a consumer's mind.
-- Migrated multi-model database into a single view and automated manual processes to reduce human errors.

 ### Data Platform Engineer | FREE NOW (MyTaxi) - Hamburg, Germany

 - **Date**: Jan 2022 – May 2022